Frequently Asked Questions

 - How can I use the SAP Content Server to Scan documents?

-- How long does a typical Imaging project using the SAP Content Server take?
+- How long does a typical Imaging project using the SAP Content Server take to complete?

 - Our Users are storing attachments using the GOS and storing the files on the SAP Database…..Can I store them on the SAP Content Server?